dward2/BME547/Assignments/01_tool_setup_git_intro.md

    and then install what is necessary in virtual environments, but each project will require more download overhead.
-   c) Installing and using the [Ubuntu Linux Subsystem (Windows 10)](https://docs.microsoft.com/en-us/windows/wsl/about), and running `python3` from within that environment.
+   c) Installing and using the [Ubuntu Linux Subsystem (Windows 10)](https://docs.microsoft.com/en-us/windows/wsl/about), and running `python` from within that environment.
 This approach will give you a legitimate Linux environment, but there is overhead to running GUI applications through an X-server, which adds more complexity and can be slower for complex interfaces.